 How do I attract Nuthatches to my garden?

-If Nuthatches live in the area around your garden (the species doesn’t occur across the UK), then the best way to try and attract them is peanuts in a mesh feeder.
+If Nuthatches live in the area around your garden (the species doesn’t occur right across the UK), then the best way to try and attract them is peanuts in a mesh feeder.

 Where do Nuthatches go?